Handling list view selection in Avalonia FuncUI

 -> IAttr<'t> (requires :> SelectingItemsControl)

-if nothing is selected, or box
+either a null if nothing is selected, or box the selected Item otherwise,

-converting it to a System.Object
+converting it to a System.Object.

 Without boxing, the UI will only reflect the item selected by the user, by